-Nettitude maintains an ISO27001:2013 Information Management Security System (ISMS) that covers all areas of the business and is annually audited by BSI (Online Checker) and is registered with the ICO as a Data Controller.
+Nettitude maintains an ISO27001:2013 Information Management Security System (ISMS) that covers all areas of the business and is annual audited by BSI (Online Checker ) and is registered with the ICO as a Data Controller .

 - Lloyds Register – As part of the Lloyds Register Group information gathered from our website and of our existing customers may be shared with the relevant parts of the group for sales and marketing purposes.

-We do not envisage transferring any information about or relating to individuals to anyone outside of Nettitude who is located outside of the European Economic Area.
+We do not transferring any information about or relating to individuals to anyone outside of Nettitude who are located outside of the European Economic Area.